-A detailed examination of the unique blend of criminal justice and business/public administration required in the administration of law enforcement, judicial and corrections agencies.
-A pragmatic analysis of public funding and utilization of local, state, and federal grants.
-Prerequisite: Junior standing or permission of instructor
+A detailed examination of the unique blend of criminal justice and business/public administration required in the administration

 LE 433 - Criminal Justice Capstone Demonstration (3)

 This capstone course will provide students the opportunity to integrate and synthesize previous coursework in Criminal Justice.
 In addition, to the Capstone Demonstration Project, student will be required to take the exit criminal justice academic assessment for Criminal Justice Majors.
 Prerequisite: All required coursework following Concentration.